NE Ontario’s Chiniguchi/Sturgeon Canoe Route

 Introduction: Off To The Chiniguchi

-Southwest of our usual north-end Temagami destinations is the Chiniguchi River system, sandwiched between Lake Wanapitei and the Sturgeon River, which is Temagami’s west side boundary.
+Southwest of our usual north-end Temagami destinations is the Chiniguchi River system, sandwiched between the Sturgeon River, which is considered Temagami’s west-side boundary, and Wanapitei Lake.

-The Chiniguchi River headwaters (White Rock, Redpine, and Sawhorse Lakes) are just north and west of the big lake.
+The Chiniguchi River headwaters (White Rock, Redpine, and Sawhorse Lakes) are just north and west of the lake, with big bays, which is what Chinicoochichi means in the Ojibwe language.
+As for Matagamasi, in Robert Bell’s 1875 report, it is recorded as Mattawagamishing, with the key Ojibwe word being Mattawa, meaning “narrow”.

-We had heard about Wolf Lake and the Matagamasi and Chiniguchi pictograph sites.
+We had heard about Wolf Lake and the pictograph sites on Matagamasi and Chiniguchi Lakes.
 And while we had done the Sturgeon from Stull Creek down to the mouth of the Obabika River, we were keen on paddling some of the middle section of the river.
-The overview map below is what we came up with for a short eight-day September canoe trip.
+The overview map below is what we came up with for an eight-day, short September canoe trip.
 We drove up on a Monday morning and headed home the following Tuesday.

 ————–